Introduction to Absolute Beginners

 Absolute Beginners is a two-part series designed to teach basic survival English to students who have no knowledge, or practically no knowledge, of the language, and can be used as a lead-in to a beginner coursebook.
-The first part, consisting of ten units, is complete.
-The second part, consisting of a further ten units on themes including food shopping, home and out and about, will be published monthly.
+The first part, consisting of ten units, covers basic survival English.
+The second part consists of ten further units, each covering a particular useful theme in more detail, including food shopping, home and out and about.

 The first few units have two sets of teacher notes and two sets of student worksheets – one for students with knowledge of the Roman script and one for those without.
 Teaching of the Roman script is based on whole-word recognition.

 Each unit provides material for approximately 90 minutes, although students with no previous knowledge of Roman script may need longer to assimilate the new vocabulary and learn the alphabet.
 The units build on the language covered in previous lessons and many units have additional resources to allow for further practice when required.

 The step-by-step Teacher’s notes provide clear and detailed guidance for the teacher, allowing the worksheets to remain as simple as possible.
 They include: